pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-18-no-worries.md

 ---

 `From: Las Palmas, Gran Canaria, Canary Islands`<br/>
-`To: Cape Verde`
+`To: Cabo Verde`

 PSA: Don't worry about the lack of posts lately, dear reader!
 We had a _lot_ of boat jobs to do in Las Palmas, socialized with a veritable sailing village of Dutch people doing the same route, celebrated Barbara's birthday, etc. etc.

 We're out of internet data because of a slight miscalculation at our arrival in the Canary Islands, which means no photo uploads for the moment.

-We're starting our journey to Cape Verde today.
+We're starting our journey to Cabo Verde today.
 We hope to arrive in a bit less than a week, so no updates until then.

 See you next week!